This story was originally published May 18, 2018.

-“I found my dream job by evaluating what I really loved to do over my 25-year career and listing the things I wanted to keep doing as well as stop doing,” said Mael, who works in public relations for a bank.
+“I found my dream job by evaluating what I really loved to do over my 25-year career and listing the things I wanted to keep doing as well as stop doing,” Mael, who now works for a consulting company, tells Student Loan Hero.

-There were 17 things on the positive side, and Mael gets to do all of them at her current job.
+There were 17 things on the positive side, and Mael got to do all of them at her next job.

 Rachel Carroll had the benefit of knowing during her college years that she wanted to be a designer.
 Upon graduation, she sought out a junior designer role only to be rebuffed.

-“Before landing my dream job, I was an intern,” said Carroll, who’s the senior head of user experience (UX) at StudySoup.
+“Before landing my dream job, I was an intern,” Carroll, who’s now a product manager, tells Student Loan Hero.
 “It isn’t always easy pursuing an internship, [as] the demands are high, and many internships are unpaid or provide only a small stipend.
 [But] the payoff is invaluable.”

-If you’ve been out of college longer, see if you might have to retrace your steps to earn a different degree, continue your education, or take on an entry-level or midlevel position.
+If you’ve been out of college longer, see if you might have to retrace your steps to earn a different degree, continue your education or take on an entry-level position.
 You won’t want to be disqualified by hiring managers for your dream job because you never gained a basic certification.

-Your road map should outline each step up to your ideal job.
-Carroll, for example, wanted to lead the UX team for her startup.
-So she started on a spectrum that included titles such as intern designer, UX or user interface designer, and head of design.
+Your road map should outline each step up that it’ll take to answer the question of how to land your dream job.
+Carroll, for example, wanted to lead the UX team for her previous startup.
+So she started on a spectrum that included titles such as intern designer, UX or user interface designer and head of design.

-“I started sharing with everyone, ‘I love to do this, do you know anyone who needs someone who does this?'” said Mael.
+“I started sharing with everyone, ‘I love to do this, do you know anyone who needs someone who does this?’”
+Mael says.

 Now imagine interviewing for your dream job.
 You’re sitting across from a hiring manager, and they have your resume in one hand and the job description in the other.